QuantiModo/quantimodo-sdk-javascript/docs/StudiesApi.md

-  'open': true, // Boolean | These are studies that anyone can join 'joined': true, // Boolean | These are studies that you have joined 'created': true, // Boolean | These are studies that you have created 'population': true // Boolean | These are studies based on the entire population of users that have shared their data };
+  'open': true, // Boolean | These are studies that anyone can join 'joined': true, // Boolean | These are studies that you have joined 'created': true, // Boolean | These are studies that you have created 'population': true, // Boolean | These are studies based on the entire population of users that have shared their data 'downvoted': true // Boolean | These are studies that you have down-voted };

 var callback = function(error, data, response) {